9 WEIRD Things That Can Happen To Your Newborn That Are Actually Totally Normal

-A lot of babies go crossed eyed from time to time.
+A lot of babies go cross-eyed from time to time.
 It’s completely normal, as babies are trying to get the hang of making their eyes work together.
-They usually stop going crossed eye by four months of age.
+They usually stop going cross-eyed by four months of age.
 If they don’t seem to be getting any better, or they are constantly crossed, contact your doctor.

-Some babies have a lot of hair on their head when they’re born, but others a born with a full body of hair!
+Some babies have a lot of hair on their head when they’re born, but others can be born with a full body of hair!
 The hair helps to regulate temperature.
 It oftentimes falls off in the womb before birth, but if not, it will all shed off eventually.

 If you’re worried because your babies heart feels like it’s racing, that’s because it is.
 The average adults resting heart rate is in between 60-70 beats per minute.
 The average newborn heart rate is between 120-150.
 That’s double an adults.

 Yes.
 You read that right.
 Sometimes baby girls have what is called a “mini period.”
-Because of all the hormones the mother shared with her baby, baby girls can menstruate.
+Because of all the hormones that the mother shared with her baby, newborn girls can menstruate.
 It should only be a small amount of blood.
-Just know that it’s fairly common, but if you have any concerns you should still consult your child’s pediatrician.
+Just know that it’s fairly common, but if you have any concerns you should still contact your child’s pediatrician.

 Babies are weird!
 And we wouldn’t trade it for the world.
 What was something odd that happened to your newborn that you later found out was totally normal?
+What would you tell a new mom as to what to expect with a newborn?
 Share it down below in the comments!
-And be share to share this post so that other moms can be prepared for the crazy, unexpected things to come!
+And be sure to share this post so that other moms can be prepared for the crazy, unexpected things to come!

 7 Reasons Babies Cry– and How to Soothe Them

 Kayla is the content creator over at motviationformom.com.
 She is a wife and mother who loves to share all of the tips, tricks, and life lessons that she has learned over the years with all of her readers.
 Her primary focus is on children’s education, motherhood, and healthy family relationships!